"Madness is the acme of intelligence"

 They are the greatest writers, poets, musicians, painters, philosophers... of all time.
 They represent the excellence in their fields, but they all have something in common: each one of them is an insane genius.

 Ernest Hemingway, the Pulitzer Prize winner for fiction and Nobel Laureate for Literature in 1954, was one of the most important writers of the twentieth century.
-His biggest challenge, though, was mental health.
+His most enduring challenge, though, was mental health.
 Hemingway was a heavy drinker, had various periods of Depression, and it seems he may have also had Bipolar Disorder, Borderline and Narcissistic Personality Traits.
 Furthermore, he experienced paranoid delusions that caused various hospitalizations and subjection to electroshock therapy.
-His life ended in suicide like his father and siblings.
+His life ended in suicide, like his father and siblings.

 Virginia Woolf was a novelist, essayist, publisher, and critic.
 She was also a leading figure in the Bloomsbury Group of intellectual.
 It is thought that her serious mental issues stemmed from manic depression, also known as Bipolar Disorder.
 She herself claimed, in her last letter to her husband, political theorist and author Leonard Woolf, that she felt she was going crazy again and could not work because she would hear voices.
 She then drowned herself in 1941.